Blackstone Library: Design

 The building was designed by the architect Solon S. Beman and modeled after Beman's Merchant Tailors Building, the domed temple facing the lagoon in the 1893 World's Columbian Exposition, and the Erechtheum at the Athenian Acropolis.
-Greek Mythology teaches that Demeter, the goddess, bestowed agriculture and civilization upon the world during Erechtheus's reign.
 The library's rotunda murals have thematic titles: "Labor", "Literature", "Art" and "Science".

 The following is a summary of the building's features: Tiffany style dome; Marble column and walls in the rotunda and foyer; 4 overhead rotunda murals painted by Oliver Dennett Grover, mural painter for the World Columbian Exposition; 1 in square Italian marble mosaic flooring; glass-floored mezzanine; 2800 lb bronze plate, solid copper core outer front doors; 2 150 lb lbs. bronze and glass inner doors; 12 in thick granite walls; and ionic columns.

 The building's adult reading room is equipped with mahogany furniture specifically designed for the space.
 It also contains matching built-in shelving and custom-made bronze lamps.
 The circulation desk area has two-tiered bronze-trimmed book stacks.
 The mezzanine floor is composed of glass blocks.

 Related structures and ways

-Although parts of South Blackstone Avenue south of 53rd Street accommodate two-way traffic, near the library it is a northbound street that accommodates one-way traffic running north along the 1436 east block and ending immediately to the west of (behind) the Blackstone Library at 4900 south (see Kenwood map in external links below and picture to the right).
+Although parts of South Blackstone Avenue south of 53rd Street accommodates two-way traffic, near the library it is a northbound street that accommodates one-way traffic running north along the 1436 east block and ending immediately to the west of (behind) the Blackstone Library at 4900 south (see Kenwood map in external links below and picture to the right).
 The street was also named after Timothy Blackstone well after the library was built.
 The Blackstone Library does not bear a Blackstone Avenue address, despite its proximity.
-Blackstone Hotel and adjacent Blackstone Theatre (now the Merle Reskin Theatre) would also be named after Timothy Blackstone, whose mansion had stood on their site.
+The Blackstone Hotel and adjacent Blackstone Theatre (now the Merle Reskin Theatre) would also be named after Timothy Blackstone, whose mansion had stood on their site.